LLNL/echemfem/joss/paper.md

 <!--- section that clearly illustrates the research purpose of the software and places it in the context of related work --->
 <!--- Research Need --->
 Electrochemical phenomena are highly complex, making characterization of electrochemical devices through in-operando experiments challenging.
-Simulation is an important tool for predicting the performance of electrochemical devices, as well as designing them.
+Simulation is an important tool for predicting the performance of electrochemical devices, as well as assisting in their design.
 As technologies get scaled up from the laboratory scale to industrial scale, experiments become less tractable and therefore simulation increasingly important.
 Naturally, the scalability of simulators is crucial.
 Furthermore, many existing models and codes are just one dimensional.